Eugène-François Vidocq: The Sûreté (1811–1832)

 He then wrote his memoirs with the help of a ghostwriter.

 Vidocq, who was a rich man after his resignation, became an entrepreneur.
 In Saint-Mandé, a small town east of Paris where he married his cousin Fleuride Maniez on 28 January 1830, he founded a paper factory.
 He mainly employed released convicts – both men and women.
 This caused an outrageous scandal in society and led to disputes.
-In addition, the machines cost money, the semi-skilled workers needed food and clothing, and the customers refused to pay marked prices with the argument that he had a seemingly cheaper workforce.
+In addition, the machines cost money, the semi-skilled workers needed food and clothing, and the customers refused to pay market prices with the argument that he had a seemingly cheaper workforce.
 The company did not last long; Vidocq went bankrupt in 1831.
 In the short time while he was away from Paris, both Delavau and Duplessis had to resign their posts, and the July Revolution of 1830 forced Charles X to abdicate.
 When Vidocq delivered a few useful tips that helped to solve a burglary in Fontainebleau and led to the arrest of eight people, the new police prefect, Henri Gisquet, again appointed him chief of the Sûreté.

 Criticism of Vidocq and his organization grew.
 The July Monarchy caused insecurities in society, and there was a cholera outbreak in 1832.
 One of its victims was General Jean Maximilien Lamarque.
 During his funeral on 5 June 1832, a revolt erupted and the throne of "Citizen King" Louis-Philippe I was in danger.
 Allegedly Vidocq's group cracked down on the rioters with great severity.
 Not all of the police approved of his methods, and rivalries developed.
 A rumour arose that Vidocq had initiated the theft that led to his reinstatement himself to show his indispensability.
 One of his agents had to go to prison for two years because of that affair, but Vidocq's involvement could not be proved.
 More and more defenders claimed that Vidocq and his agents were not credible as eyewitnesses, since most of them had criminal pasts themselves.
 Vidocq's position was untenable, and on 15 November 1832, he once again resigned, using the pretext of his wife being ill.

 On the same day, the Sûreté was dissolved, then re-established without agents with criminal records, no matter how minor their offenses.
 Vidocq's successor was Pierre Allard.